 • Resale: Sprinter's superior resale value recovers some premium over time

-Used Market Considerations: Sprinters hold value better, meaning higher used prices but better long-term investment.
-Transits depreciate faster initially but become more affordable in the used market after 3-5 years.
+Used Market Considerations: Sprinters hold value better, meaning higher used prices but better long-term money choice.
+Transits lose value faster at first but become easier to buy in the used market after 3-5 years.

 Best Van for Different Use Cases